UK PM Seeks 'Safe and Ethical' Artificial Intelligence - Slashdot

 The prime minister of UK says she wants the country to lead the world in deciding how artificial intelligence can be deployed in a safe and ethical manner.
 From a report: In a speech at the World Economic Forum in Davos, Theresa May said a new advisory body, previously announced in the Autumn Budget, will co-ordinate efforts with other countries.
 In addition, she confirmed that the UK would join the Davos forum's own council on artificial intelligence. [...]
 The prime minister based the UK's claim to leadership in part on the health of its start-up economy, quoting a figure that a new AI-related company has been created in the country every week for the last three years.
 In addition, she said the UK is recognised as first in the world for its preparedness to "bring artificial intelligence into government."

-I'm having visions of Robocop 2 (Score:3)
+I'm having visions of Robocop 2 (Score:4, Funny)

 Re: (Score:2)